Check out these 6 hand-picked fitness programs to provide the inspiration you need to get your body moving.

 In this article we will cover some well-studied nootropics that also have physical enhancing effects.

+We breathe all day long without ever giving it much thought, but we'd like to invite you to explore what is possible when you can harness the power of your breath.
 Learning to control the breath is one of the most powerful (and free!) neurohacks we have for improving concentration, managing stress, developing optimal health, and guiding our spiritual advancement.